IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Conclusion

 \section{Conclusion}

 This work introduces the concept of core intents in personalized question answering, where users prioritize specific intents when selecting answers to satisfy their information needs.
 To evaluate core intent identification, we propose \bench, a benchmark with rigorous quality control and an evaluation framework validated against human judgment.
 Experimental results reveal that current language models struggle with core intent identification, failing to capture intent patterns from user histories and showing degraded performance as questions express multiple intents.
 While not all intents aligned with selected answers may represent true priorities, this approach provides a more practical framework grounded in observable behavior compared to treating all intents equally without empirical evidence.

-These findings establish core intent identification as a foundational challenge in personalized question answering, representing the first work to systematically evaluate intent understanding in personalized contexts and opening research directions for improving core intent identification in future systems.
+These findings open several research directions for improving core intent identification in future systems.
+Beyond community QA, the concept of core intents may extend to broader personalization scenarios including recommendation systems and conversational AI, where understanding which motivations users prioritize is fundamental to user satisfaction.
+Our experiments on intent-answer correlation (Section 3.6) demonstrate that accurate core intent identification directly improves answer generation quality, suggesting a concrete application: incorporating core intent identification as an intermediate reasoning step in PQA pipelines to guide response generation toward user-prioritized information needs.
+Future work includes validating core intent annotations through user studies with explicitly stated priorities, extending the benchmark to diverse PQA settings with different user signal types, and developing models that jointly identify and leverage core intents for personalized response generation.

+\begin{acks} This work was supported by the IITP grants funded by the Korea government (MSIT) (No.RS-2020-II201361; RS-2024-00457882, AI Research Hub Project; RS-2026-25520654). \end{acks}